wakidurrahman/meeting-schedule-apps/docs/MEETING_SCHEDULER_IMPLEMENTATION.md

 ## 📅 Overview

-This document provides a comprehensive guide to the Meeting Scheduler implementation - a full-stack internal virtual meeting scheduler app similar to Google Calendar or Microsoft Teams.
-The implementation follows atomic design principles and uses specialized templates instead of the general BaseTemplate.
+This document provides a comprehensive guide to the **completed** Meeting Scheduler implementation - a full-stack internal virtual meeting scheduler app similar to Google Calendar or Microsoft Teams.
+The implementation follows atomic design principles, uses specialized templates instead of the general BaseTemplate, and is **ready for production deployment**.

+**🎉 Implementation Status: COMPLETE**

+- **Phase 1**: Foundation & Infrastructure ✅
+- **Phase 2**: Calendar Organism & Pages ✅
+- **Phase 3**: GraphQL Enhancement & Meeting Modals ✅

 ---